Azure-Samples/MachineLearningSamples-AerialImageClassification/docs/real-world-scenario-aerial-image-classification.md

     set STORAGE_ACCOUNT_KEY=[storage account key]
     ```
 1. In your favorite text editor, load the `settings.cfg` file from the AML Workbench project's "Code" subdirectory, and insert the storage account name and key as indicated.
 Save and close the `settings.cfg` file.
 1. If you have not already done so, download and install the [AzCopy](http://aka.ms/downloadazcopy) utility.
+Ensure that the AzCopy executable is on your system path by typing "AzCopy" and pressing Enter to show its documentation.
 1. Issue the following commands to copy all of the sample data, pretrained models, and model training scripts to the appropriate locations in your storage account:

     ```